-Michael was the Chair of the Electoral Reform Society, 1989-93 and is a trustee of the Arthur McDougall Trust.
+Michael was the Chair of the Electoral Reform Society, 1989-93 and was previously a trustee of the Arthur McDougall Trust.
 He has a large archive of publications - mostly available on his website - including three editions of "The Politics of Electoral Reform."
-He has been a regular performer on television and radio.
+He appears regularly on television and radio.

 Paul has a longstanding commitment to electoral and constitutional reform, expressed primarily through activism in the Liberal Democrats, having joined the Party in 1992.
 He has experience of working in membership led organisations, both as an officer and member of an elected executive – City Councillor (2004-2008).
 Paul was a member of staff of the Liberal Democrat youth wing (2006-2009) and campaigns officer for the British Humanist Association (2009-10).
 He is now national coordinator of an ecumenical faith school reform campaign coalition and the Accord Coalition (2010-to date).

 Paul is knowledgeable about the social and political scene in the UK.
 He is educated to Master’s level in Politics, is a former researcher to a member of the House of Lords and now has a professional background in public affairs.